Groot Winterhoek

-The Groot Winterhoek mountains are located in the Western Cape province of South Africa and are part of the Cape Fold Belt comprising a watershed area of 552,606 hectares.
+The Groot Winterhoek mountains are located in the Western Cape province of South Africa and are part of the Cape Fold Belt comprising a watershed area of 552606 ha.
 They rise to a maximum height of 2077 m just north of the town of Tulbagh as Groot Winterhoek peak.
 The mountains are predominantly made up of Table Mountain sandstone.
 Up to 83% of the range is still classified as being in a natural state and up to 72% of the range is protected.
 The towns of Saron and Porterville are located at the foot the mountain range's western side.

 A plateau in the northern half of the mountains is accessible via the Dasklip Pass.